-2nd Floor Rear, an annual DIY festival of art in alternative spaces, is taking a break from its regular programming in 2018 and 2019.
-Instead, this platform is available to co-op members (all past 2nd Floor Rear participants) as a space for creative symbiosis and convivial exchange in the form of a year-long cooperative programming residency.
-The residency will last until October 2019, with peak public-facing programming slated for the summer of 2019.
-Residents will work together to develop original projects.
+2nd Floor Rear took a break from its regular programming in 2018 and 2019.
+Instead, this platform was made available to co-op members (select 2nd Floor Rear participants) as a space for creative symbiosis and convivial exchange in the form of a year-long cooperative programming residency.

-2nd Floor Co-op channels 2nd Floor Rear’s freewheeling curatorial philosophy and the residents’ artistic practices into a series of intimate creative gatherings.
-Throughout the year, residents will take turns providing artistic direction for these occasions for shared experience, each holding space for disciplinary irreverence, the personable-as-political, deliberate non-objectivity, and reciprocal weirdness in accord with the lead artist’s vision.
+2nd Floor Co-op channeled 2nd Floor Rear’s freewheeling curatorial philosophy and the residents’ artistic practices into a series of intimate creative gatherings.
+Throughout the year, residents took turns providing artistic direction for these occasions for shared experience, each holding space for disciplinary irreverence, the personable-as-political, deliberate non-objectivity, and reciprocal weirdness in accord with the lead artist’s vision.

 Meet the Residents